he159ok/Resume-hugo-academic/content/publication/conference-paper/index.md

   our proposed uncertainty relations.
 Specifically, we explore four model structures in CLUR to investigate the performance of three common-used contrastive learning components in UEFTC and find that two of the components are effective.
-Experiment results prove that CLUR outperforms six baselines on four datasets, including an improvement of 4.52% AUPR on an RCV1 dataset in a 5-way 1-shot setting.
-Our code and data split for UEFTC are in https:
-  //github.com/he159ok/CLUR_UncertaintyEst_FewShot_TextCls
 slides: ""
 url_pdf: ""
 publication_types: